vishvAsa/english/prose/hindu/sthAneshvaraH/life.md

 When Siddhartha left his palace, he was not embarking the network of million franchises.
 When the giant elephants stroll through the forest, they give birthplace to million dung-beetles.
 The nature of a banyan tree is to grow tall.
 For some, it is a lovely shade or a nesting ground.
 For others, it is just a bunch of firewood.

 Your being here is a blessing.
 How the blessing is received is not for you to decide.+++(5)+++

+## Medicine
+### Allergies
+I used to get allergies.
+Long ago.
+Touch plants and allergies.
+Insect bite, and rashes all over the body.
+Just the sight of the caterpillars would give me allergies.
+My father brought the bark of needlewood (Chilaune in Nepali) and told me to rub it all over my body and wash.
+He said, you will feel pain all over your body as the needles go inside.
+If you cannot take it, you will always have allergies.

+I cried and rubbed the paste made of the bark.
+I rubbed the bark paste and screamed more.
+When washed, my body was as red as rhododendron.
+I never had the allergies afterward.
+I believe the allergies got scared.+++(5)+++

+### Headache
+Several years later, I got another problem.
+Headache.
+Again, my father said, extract the juice of Vitex negundo (Nepali Simali) leaves and serve 3 drops each in your nostrils.
+And he said, if you are scared, you will always have a headache.
+It was painful like nothing before.
+I think the headache decided to leave my body to never return.

+People were used to his crazy methods.
+Most would run away.
+And some who dared, lived a good life.

+He always taught me to endure pain.